jdrsn/slate/source/includes/_files.md

 # Files

-It is possible to upload files onto any array.
+It is possible to upload files within an object onto any array.
 The uploaded files are referenced in the newly created object.
 Also, for every file in a request, an object is created in the `f` array of the requested app.

 ## Upload a file (create)

-The operation `/c` also allows you to upload files onto the requested app.
+The microservice `/c` also allows you to upload files onto the requested app.
-A request can be sent through the HTTP methods `POST` and `PUT` (with operation `/u`).
+A request can be sent through the HTTP methods `POST` and `PUT` (with microservice `/u`).

 ### HTTP endpoints